learn-co-students/dumbo-web-060319/17-rails-associations/README.md

   * In what situation might I want to do this?

 # Stretch
-* How do I avoid a SQL disaster when referencing an association in a loop?
+* How can I use helper methods to make my code less repetitive?
 * Does my form to create a model have to be on the new page for that model?
 * What are nested routes?
 Are they ever necessary?
 Can they make my life easier?